THE HISTORY

 The stream running round two sides of the Flowing Spring garden is Berry Brook, mentioned in the Domesday Book of 1086.
 It originates in Caversham at the foot of the escarpment and is joined by 'Eye Marsh Drain' before running out by Shiplake College Boat Club.
 The Drain travels across land known as Big Common just outside the pub.
 This common land was eventually enclosed, and under the will of William Payne, the owners were required to pay a tax on it for grazing rights.
 The money was used to pay for apprentices' tools.
 The land passed to Mill Farm and when the mill was sold a payment continued to be made by many of the residents of Sonning Eye, right up until the early 1970s, when the charity was wound up.
 Until then the small sums collected were used to help the less well-off.

-We believe the oldest part of our building dates back to the late 1700s.
-We have been told that the building appears on an Ordnance Survey map dated 1803.
-We believe some of the original building remains, particularly the cellar (our favourite room) and several of the rooms in the bar which have walls of wattle and daub.
+The oldest part of our building is believed to be built in the early 1800s, with it appearing on an Ordnance Survey map dated 1803.
+Some of the original building remains, particularly the cellar (our favourite room) and several of the rooms in the bar which have walls of wattle and daub.
 It has clearly been extended several times over the years, most recently in the late 1990s.
 It is unclear how long the Flowing Spring has been trading as a public house or what, if anything, it was before.

 We have now traced back census records to 1841 when Elizabeth Goodwin was publican (born 1806).
+It appears she ran the pub alone and had just one, lodger, a William Harling, a carpenter aged 75.
 Interestingly, the 1851 census documents refer to the building as ‘Pool Spring’ when a 40 year-old Thomas Russell was publican, living here with his wife, four children and neice, all of whom were of school age.
 The census of 1891 gives the building the name ‘The Flowing Spring’ for the first time, with a John Rogers as Public House Keeper, living with his wife, Fanny, and five children plus Thomas Wheeler who was a lodger and Lime Maker.
 We understand brewers Hewett and Co of Waltham St Lawrence owned the pub from around 1840 and grew an estate of around 42 pubs at its peak.
 On 21 December 1899 Hewett's sold the premises to the much larger Reading brewery, H & G Simonds for £1298 including stamp duty.
 With the help of a builder working on a property in Shurlock Row, we now know exactly where Hewett & Co was located and Henry Hewett turns out to be quite an important figure in the village at that time.

 In 1901, 10 people resided in this small building, with Albert Maskell named as Licensed Victualler.
 Apart from his family there were 2 farm workers, a rod cutter and a domestic servant living in.